Secret Story of the Swan: Promotion

 Iz*One made their comeback stage on M!
 Countdown along with other artists such as WJSN, Stray Kids, and N.Flying.

 Commercial performance

 On the South Korean Gaon Digital Chart, the song debuted at number six, becoming the group's second top ten hit in the country.
 The song also peaked at number 11 on the US World Digital Song Sales, becoming their highest-charting entry on the chart since "Violeta".
 On the K-pop Hot 100, the song arrived at number five, becoming their third top 10 entry.

 Music video

-Their music video, even as it was delayed a day, was released on June 16, 2020.
+Their music video, was delayed a day, was released on June 16, 2020.
 In the video, Iz*One portray the protagonists of their own fairytale, matching the lyrical content.
 On June 23, a performance version was released as well.